mirchencom/webconsole/Todo/Tasks/Notes/View Refactor.md

 	* `Controller` has a `View` has a `Window`
 	* Make a `Controller` class again that just initializes a `View`
 * [ ] Setup `wcsearch` to use local gem
+* [ ] When I add the plugin name environment variable, make sure it gets tested in the Xcode tests, because those tests won't exist anywhere else
 * [ ] Maybe there should be a simple controller subclass like this:

 		  class Controller